Xen1123/SimpleLinux-Arch/Documents/Cheat-Sheet.md

   - You can also rename items with the "mv" command
     - `mv ~/Downloads/Arch-Linux.iso ~/Operating-Systems/Arch.iso`
       - **"CP"** is the copy command, it works the same as "mv", but it copies the itme over instead of just transferring it.
+- **CAT**
+  - Used to show the file content of text files like .txt and .sh
+    - `cat ~/Android/Phone-Debloat.sh`
+    - `cat ~/Documents/Grocery-Bill.txt`
+      - You may also use pipes with "|", this will redirect your command to whatever you put after the pipe.
+        - `cat ~/Documents/Grocery-Bill.txt | wl-copy` would copy the contents to your clipboard if you had `wl-clipboard` installed.